 - Although all guests must check in at the front desk, there is contactless check-out available.

-- Rooms are given a thorough scrubbing between guest stays, but daily room cleaning is suspended.
+- Rooms are given a thorough scrubbing between guest stays, but daily room cleaning is mostly suspended.
 However, you can certainly call the front desk for more towels or toiletries as needed.

 - If your hotel offers room service, your food will be delivered outside of your door instead of being brought into the room.